Blog #73~ Teaching to 21

 Classroom leisure and independence

 The IEP team should address these skills in goal planning and daily schedules of the student.
 In addition, supports should be put in place that will assist the student in reaching these goals.
 Here are some of the supports that Nick has used in school.
-Since Nick has Down syndrome and autism, these tangible provisions give him clarity and focus in doing his tasks.
+Since Nick has a dual diagnosis of Down syndrome and autism, these tangible provisions give him clarity and focus in doing his tasks.

 *Physical prompting-teacher may do hand over hand to teach a school and fade back to just pointing to direct student.